Jesus não Tem Dentes no País dos Banguelas: Reception and legacy

 The album was well received by the critics.
 It expanded the horizons of the "claustrophobic Cabeça Dinossauro", according to Arthur Dapieve, who said the sophistication of the arrangements and of the lyrics didn't cause a decrease in the aggressiveness of the band.
 Eduardo Rivadavia from Allmusic said, with regards to social critiques and non-conventional structure of the songs, the album exceeded expectations.
 On the other hand, he pointed out that its calculated abrasiveness "fell much short" of replicating the "genius" of the previous album.
 Due to the usage of digital effects and electronic music, Luciano Borges, from Folha de S.Paulo called it "Brazil's most inventive 87 album."
 Writing for Jornal do Brasil, Luiz Carlos Mansur said the album could be considered "the best album produced in Brazil in 1987".

 It is considered one of the best and most important albums by Titãs, which was "in its creative and popularity apogee", according to O Estado de S. Paulo.
 The same newspaper said Cabeça Dinossauro, this album and Õ Blésq Blom "form the best sequence of albums by the band", while IstoÉ magazine considers it and its successor "watersheds for Titãs's career and for Brazilian rock itself."
 On the other hand, André Forastieri from Folha de S.Paulo said the album was "too irregular and sounded like a Cabeça [Dinossauro] remake".

+Bizz magazine elected it as the best album of 1987, tied with 3 Lugares Diferentes, by Fellini.
+In his book Dias de Luta, Ricardo Alexandre revealed that the vote was deliberately tempered with, since originally Fellini's release had won by a fine margin, but its bassist Thomas Pappon was part of the magazine staff, which raised concerns of bias and conflict of interest accusations in electing his effort as the best.

 The album sold over 250,000 copies and boosted some of its songs' popularity, such as "Lugar Nenhum" and "Nome aos Bois".
 The most popular one was "Comida", which became an anthem for student protests in the 1980s.
 In 1994, the album was certified double platinum by ABPD.

 In January 2011, Polysom re-released the album on 180 grams vinyl.
 It was also included on the band's catalogue on iTunes, in 2012, to mark their 30th anniversary.
 For the same purpose, guitarist Tony Bellotto considered re-releasing Jesus não Tem Dentes no País dos Banguelas with bonus, previously unreleased material.

 In a 2021 video in his YouTube channel, Reis said it was his favorite Titãs album, give or take Tudo ao Mesmo Tempo Agora.
 "Comida" was ranked by the Brazilian edition of Rolling Stone as the 68th greatest Brazilian song.